 The program is coordinated by the National Library of Medicine and carried out through a nationwide network of health science libraries and information centers.

-The mission of Community Health Association of Mountain/Plains States (CHAMPS) is to provide a coordinating structure of service to community health centers and primary care associations in Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
+The mission of the Community Health Association of Mountain/Plains States (CHAMPS) is to provide a coordinating structure of service to community health centers and primary care associations in Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.

 Health Information Literacy